-For the practical part of this workshop, I will show you some simple one, two and three light setups you can replicate in your own home or studio.
+For the practical part of this workshop, we will be working with a single light setup you can replicate in your own home or studio.
 Participants will be photographing each other so dress nice for the workshop.

 You'll walk away with some new knowledge and maybe a new headshot.